Car Warranties: The Basics

 • The seller does not provide conspicuous notice that the sale is "as is."

-Enforcing Warranty Rights
+Enforcing Your Car Warranty Rights

-Usually, you must notify the manufacturer if you think your car does not live up to the promises in the warranty.
-If you keep using the car without notifying the manufacturer of the defect, you might lose your right to enforce the warranty.
-Notify the manufacturer as soon as you discover the defect, and do it again in writing if the manufacturer ignores you the first time you complain.
+So, notify the manufacturer as soon as you discover a defect, and do it again in writing if the manufacturer ignores you the first time you complain.
 Usually, notifying an authorized dealer constitutes notice to the manufacturer—but check your Owner's Manual to make sure.
-All warranties require that you give the manufacturer an opportunity to fix the defect.

 Always keep written records of your communications with the manufacturer or dealer, even if it's only a note of the time and day you talked on the phone, who you talked to, and what was said.
 This will help protect you if you ever have to go to court or arbitration.

-Not every problem or defect will qualify as a "breach of warranty."
-It depends on the terms of the warranty and the severity of the problem.
 Also, most warranties have time limits.
 If you discover the problem after the warranty has expired, you'll probably be out of luck.
-There is an exception to this rule, however: If the car was repaired during the warranty period by someone authorized by the seller, the manufacturer must extend your original warranty by the amount of time the car was in the repair shop.
+However, there is an exception to this rule: If the car was repaired during the warranty period by someone authorized by the seller, the manufacturer must extend your original warranty by the amount of time the car was in the repair shop.

 If the seller refuses to honor your warranty, you might be able to cancel the sale.
 But the rules for doing this are complicated.
 You'll probably need to consult with a lawyer.